Vladimir Grachev: Parliamentary Assembly of the Council of Europe

-Grachev is a member of the Parliamentary Assembly of the Council of Europe since 2000.
-He defends the interests of the Russian Federation on issues of ecology, environment, nuclear energy, science, education, agriculture, culture etc. Currently, Grachev continues his work at the PACE as an expert of the Russian Federation delegation.
-He repeatedly raises the question of adequate assessment of the global ecological role of Russia in the world in his discourses at the PACE:
+Grachev was a member of the Parliamentary Assembly of the Council of Europe (PACE) since 2000.
+He defended the interests of the Russian Federation on issues of ecology, the environment, nuclear energy, science, education, agriculture, culture, etc. He repeatedly raised the question of adequate assessment of the global ecological role of Russia in the world in his discourses at the PACE:

-"With only 2% of GDP, Russia contributes no less than 10% of the worldwide ecological system: we have 13 million km^{2} of pristine ecosystems, more than 11 million km^{2} of forests, which make 25% of the world's forests.
+With only 2% of GDP, Russia contributes no less than 10% of the worldwide ecological system: we have 13 million km^{2} of pristine ecosystems, more than 11 million km^{2} of forests, which make 25% of the world's forests.
 These are the "green lungs" of the planet.
 About a quarter of all the world's fresh water is in Russia.
 The global ecological role of Russia should be adequately assessed.
-Global warming, radioactive waste, nuclear power - these most important issues are directly related to our country."
+Global warming, radioactive waste, nuclear power - these most important issues are directly related to our country.

-Cooperating with PACE, Grachev has repeatedly drawn its attention to the following issues:
+Cooperating with PACE, Grachev had repeatedly drawn its attention to the following issues: